matrix-org/matrix-spec-proposals/proposals/4161-crypto-terminology.md

 double ratchet algorithm is for a very different audience, we think that this is not a problem.

+### Unable to decrypt

+When we have an encrypted message but no message key to decrypt it, we are unable to decrypt it.

+When we expect the key to arrive, we are **waiting for this message**.

+> "Waiting for this message" button: "learn more" which explains that the key to
+> decrypt this message has not yet been received, but that we expect it to
+> arrive shortly.
+Further detail may be provided, for instance explaining that
+> connectivity issues between the sender's homeserver and our own can cause
+> key delivery delays.

+When the user does not have the message key for a permanent and well-understood reason, for example if it was sent before they joined the room, we say **you don't have access to this message**.

+> "You don't have access to this message" e.g. if it was sent before the user
+> entered the room, or the user does not have key storage set up.

 ### Message history

 Your **message history** is a record of every message you have received or sent,